Clarifai/old-docs/clarifai-basics/authentication/authorize.md

 {% endtab %}
 {% endtabs %}

 If the API Key does not have the required scope\(s\) to execute a given request, you will get an error message reporting the missing scopes and/or endpoints that your key needs to execute this request.
+An invalid key may be reported as 'API key not found'.
+Failure to include a required key may result simple in 'Invalid request'.